brian-j-smith/Mamba.jl/doc/tutorial.rst

 	>>> graph2dot(model, "lineDAG.dot")

-Either the printed or saved output can be passed to the Graphviz software to plot a visual representation of the model.
+Either the printed or saved output can be passed to Graphviz to plot a visual representation of the model.
 A generated plot of the regression model graph is show in the figure below.

 .. figure:: tutorial/LineDAG.png
 	:align: center